nuejs/nue/packages/nuejs.org/docs/motion.md

 }
 ```

 In this example, the popover starts off scaled down and transparent, then smoothly transitions to full size and opacity when it opens.
 The backdrop also transitions to a blurred state, creating a polished and modern effect.
-Using `@starting-style` makes it easy to handle these first-load animations without needing heavy JavaScript solutions.
+Using `@starting-style` makes it easy to handle these first-load animations without requiring heavy JavaScript solutions.

 Despite its relative obscurity, `@starting-style` is a highly capable tool for creating entry animations and is well-supported in most modern browsers, making it a great choice for developers who prioritize performance and simplicity.

 ## View transitions